 Suppose, instead, one holds that grounding claims are best expressed using a sentential operator.
-On this view, grounding is hyperintensional just in case there are true sentences of the form ‘B because A’, where ‘A’ and ‘B’ name sentences, and where substituting an intensionally equivalent expression for ‘A’ or ‘B’ sometimes yields a false sentence.
+On this view, grounding is hyperintensional just in case there are true sentences of the form ‘B because A’, where ‘A’ and ‘B’ name sentences, and where substituting an intensionally equivalent expression for ‘A’ or ‘B’ can sometimes yield a false sentence.
 So grounding is hyperintensional if there is a sentence, C, which is true at all the same worlds as A, but ‘B because C’ is false (or a sentence, D, which is true at all the same worlds as B, but ‘D because A’ is false).
 There are such sentences.
 Consider once again that according to defenders of grounding, ‘{Socrates} exists because Socrates exists’ is true.
 Furthermore, the sentence ‘Socrates exists’ is true at precisely the worlds at which ‘{Socrates} exists’ is true.
 Thus these two sentences have the same intension.
-However, if we substitute ‘Socrates exists’ for ‘{Socrates} exists’, we end up with the sentence, ‘Socrates exists because Socrates exists’.
+However, if we substitute ‘Socrates exists’ for ‘{Socrates} exists’, we end up with the sentence, ‘Socrates exists because Socrates exists.’
 Even if grounding is only quasi-irreflexive, as Jenkins argues, no one wants to allow that that sentence is true.
 Thus as the substitution of an intensionally equivalent expression changes the truth-value of the sentence, sentences expressing grounding claims are, on the sentential operator view, hyperintensional.

 While sentences about grounding are hyperintensional according to the sentential operator view, recall that the view is motivated by neutrality about what in the world accounts for the truth of grounding claims.
 Thus, those committed to such a view need not hold that grounding is itself a hyperintensional phenomenon.
 It could be that those who espouse the sentential operator view would, upon encountering some convincing argument in favour of thinking of the relata of grounding as facts, come to conclude that truths about grounding can adequately be expressed in terms of a two-place predicate flanked by names for facts.
 Since according to the standard predicate-fact view, grounding claims, expressed that way, are not hyperintensional, it would follow that grounding itself is not hyperintensional (though some ways of expressing truths about it are).
 However, not all those who defend the sentential operator view may make any such concession.
 Those who hold that the only adequate way to express grounding claims is in terms of a sentential operator are committed to concluding that grounding is a hyperintensional phenomenon (that is, remember, hyperintensionalTRAD not merely hyperintensionalGRND).
-Regardless of which view the defender of the sentential operator approach has in mind, however, in the meantime her preferred way to express grounding claims will generate hyperintensional contexts, as, indeed, will non-standard predicate-fact views such as that defended by Jenkins.
+Regardless of which view the defender of the sentential operator approach has in mind, however, in the meantime her preferred way to express grounding claims will generate hyperintensional contexts, as, indeed, will non-standard predicate-fact views such as that put forward by Jenkins.
 If sentences expressing grounding claims are, indeed, hyperintensional then, we think, some account needs to be given of when we can substitute in ‘x’ for ‘y’ in ‘x grounds y’ (in the case of non-standard predicate-fact views) or ‘x because y’ (in the case of sentential operator views) where ‘x’ and ‘y’ are intensionally equivalent.
 It is to this issue that we will shortly turn.
 First, however, it is necessary to take a step back and think about the phenomenon of hyperintensionalityTRAD more carefully.

 4. Strong and Weak Hyperintensionality